SICO-SonicIrrationalComputedOrigami/sico.cuelist/README.md

 # sico.cuelist
-objects to run duelist in Max with JS
+objects to run cuelists in Max with JS